MalenaHedemann/MalenaHedemann.github.io/_pages/about.md

   - /about.html
 ---

-Bachelor graduate in Economics and Master in Economics student at [Universidad de San Andrés](www.udesa.edu.ar).
+Master's student in Economics at [Universidad de San Andrés](www.udesa.edu.ar).

 More info
 ------

-No se que informacion mia poner :)
+Currently working at Pwc and a huge fan of the mercedes team of formula 1.